Sautéed Spinach

 How to Cook Spinach in a Pan

-• To prepare sautéed spinach, start by washing the spinach well under running water (1).
-Drain them well, but do not dry them, as they will cook better.
-In a large pan, melt the butter in the oil and add a peeled garlic clove (2).
+• To prepare the sautéed spinach, start by washing the spinach thoroughly under running water (1).
+Drain them well, but do not dry them, this way they will cook better.
+In a high-sided pan melt the butter in the oil and add a peeled garlic clove (2).
 Let it gently brown, then add the spinach and a pinch of salt (3).

 a. melt butter and oil in a pan

-• Cover with a lid – pressing them down a bit if necessary to fit all in the pan – and cook for a couple of minutes over medium heat (4), just enough time to wilt the spinach.
-Then remove the lid (5) and continue cooking uncovered, stirring the spinach often, for about 5 minutes until they are tender (6).
+• Cover with a lid – pressing them a bit if necessary to fit them all in a pan – and let them cook for a couple of minutes over medium heat (4), just enough time to wilt the spinach.
+Then remove the lid (5) and continue cooking uncovered, stirring the spinach frequently, for about 5 minutes, until they are soft (6).

 b. sauté fresh spinach in a pan with some garlic

-• Drain and serve the sautéed spinach immediately, or use them as a base for other recipes.
+• Drain and serve the sautéed spinach immediately, or use them as a base for other preparations.

 v_ sautéed spinach without boiling healthy tasty side dish the chicco di mais